sasq64/sasq64.github.io/cpp-closures.md

     shared_ptr<InternalBitmap> internalBitmap;
 };
 {% endhighlight %}
+Now your *Bitmap* will create an *InternalBitmap* on construction, and delete it on destruction.
+The outer Bitmap contains only the *shared_ptr*, so it's small enough to pass around by value without any noticable loss in performance.

-Now you can treat your object like *javascript*; pass it around by value and all places that store it will share the same bitmap -- and when the last reference goes away it will be destroyed, just like in a garbage collected language.
+And so you can now treat your object like *javascript*; pass it around by value and all places that store it will share the same bitmap -- and when the last reference goes away it will be destroyed, just like in a garbage collected language.